thechrisroberts/glossy/readme.txt

 Visit the Glossy settings in the Dashboard sidebar and configure as desired

 == Changelog ==

+= 2.1.0 =
+* New import/export option
+* New access option - choose which user role has access to manage entries
+* Glossy can now receive any attribute available for Tippy
+* New attributes useful with inline glossyindex: showTerm, beforeDef, afterDef, beforeTerm, afterTerm
+* Improvements to admin loading

 = 2.0.0 =
 * Fix issue causing extra output when plugin activated